taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 **"Loading Universal Record..."**

-**"Finished loading...'A Beginner's Guide to eSyrup: eSyrup Splicing'; [Classification: *Clearance*](https://en.wikipedia.org/wiki/Classified_information#Typical_classification_levels)."**
+**"Finished loading...'A Beginner's Guide to SynTh: SynTh Splicing'; [Classification: *Clearance*](https://en.wikipedia.org/wiki/Classified_information#Typical_classification_levels)."**

-**"In theory, eSyrup can be genetically modified to integrate with living cells, using a process derived from the [CRISPR/Cas gene editing system](https://en.wikipedia.org/wiki/CRISPR#Use_for_gene_editing).
-The eSyrup-spliced host cells would have modified organelles and cell parts, such as [membrane proteins](https://en.wikipedia.org/wiki/Membrane_protein) that can hold or transport a much higher concentration of [ions](https://en.wikipedia.org/wiki/Ion) at once, allowing them to generate very powerful electromagnetic events within biological tissue while safely dealing with any undesired thermal effects.
-To date, both flexible and fixed eSyrup-splicing has only been successful in tissue cultures [in vitro](https://en.wikipedia.org/wiki/In_vitro).
-However, reconfiguring spliced eSyrup has proven easier than reconfiguring stitched eSyrup. eSyrup was spliced with living cells [in vivo](https://en.wikipedia.org/wiki/In_vivo) for the first time just before the Global Water Crisis.
-In 2076, a research group led by Dr. Majhee Suh published a protocol for growing biofilms using raw eSyrup and [*Anabaena*](https://en.wikipedia.org/wiki/Anabaena), a genus of cyanobacteria.
-It is rumoured that this same team also discovered a method for splicing eSyrup with eukaryotic cells, but all records of this research were lost during the Global Water Crisis..."**
+**"In theory, SynTh can be genetically modified to integrate with living cells, using a process derived from the [CRISPR/Cas gene editing system](https://en.wikipedia.org/wiki/CRISPR#Use_for_gene_editing).
+The SynTh-spliced host cells would have modified organelles and cell parts, such as [membrane proteins](https://en.wikipedia.org/wiki/Membrane_protein) that can hold or transport a much higher concentration of [ions](https://en.wikipedia.org/wiki/Ion) at once, allowing them to generate very powerful electromagnetic events within biological tissue while safely dealing with any undesired thermal effects.
+To date, both flexible and fixed SynTh-splicing has only been successful in tissue cultures [in vitro](https://en.wikipedia.org/wiki/In_vitro).
+However, reconfiguring spliced SynTh has proven easier than reconfiguring stitched SynTh.
+SynTh was spliced with living cells [in vivo](https://en.wikipedia.org/wiki/In_vivo) for the first time just before the Global Water Crisis.
+In 2076, a research group led by Dr. Majhee Suh published a protocol for growing biofilms using raw SynTh and [*Anabaena*](https://en.wikipedia.org/wiki/Anabaena), a genus of cyanobacteria.
+It is rumoured that this same team also discovered a method for splicing SynTh with eukaryotic cells, but all records of this research were lost during the Global Water Crisis..."**

 ### Page 1